adrianschubek/dir-browser/docs/docs/getting-started/installation.md

 Access the directory browser at `http://localhost:8080`.

 :::tip
-Also make sure to run the container with the `--restart always` flag to ensure that the container is always running even after a system reboot.
+You may want to run the container with the `--restart always` flag to ensure that the container is always running even after a system reboot.
 :::

 ## Docker Compose